leancodepl/patrol/packages/maestro_cli/README.md

 3. Go to `packages/maestro_cli`.
 4. Run `dart pub global activate --source path .`

+### Troubleshooting

-Now you can should be able to run `maestro` in your terminal.
-If you can't and the error is something along the lines of "command not found", make sure that you've added appropriate directories to PATH:
+If you can't run `maestro` from the terminal and the error is something along the lines of "command not found", make sure that you've added appropriate directories to PATH:

 - on Unix-like systems, add `$HOME/.pub-cache/bin`
 - on Windows, add `%USERPROFILE%\AppData\Local\Pub\Cache\bin`